sst/guide/_chapters/configure-aws-amplify.md

 - The `name: "notes"` is basically telling Amplify that we want to name our API.
 Amplify allows you to add multiple APIs that you your app is going to work with.
 In our case our entire backend is just one single API.

 - The `Amplify.configure()` is just setting the various AWS resources that we want to interact with.
 It isn't doing anything else special here beside configuration.
-So while this might look initmidating, just remember this is just setting things up.
+So while this might look intimidating, just remember this is only setting things up.

 Next up, we are going to work on creating our login and sign up forms.